Annotation Configuration

 Default: JdbcType.UNDEFINED

 JDBC type, used to specify the data type of a field in the database.
-This property allows you to explicitly set the database type of a field to ensure compatibility with the database, especially when dealing with special or custom types.
+This property allows you to explicitly set the database type for a field to ensure compatibility with the database, especially when handling special types or custom types.

 -

-When the jdbcType property is set to JdbcType.UNDEFINED (default), MyBatis-Plus will automatically infer the JDBC type based on the field’s Java type.
+When the jdbcType property is set to JdbcType.UNDEFINED (the default), MyBatis-Plus automatically infers the JDBC type based on the field’s Java type.

 -

 When the jdbcType property is set to a specific JdbcType enum value, the field will use the specified JDBC type for database operations.
-This can be used to resolve type mapping issues or when precise control over the database type is required.
+This can be used to resolve type mapping issues or when you need precise control over the database type.

 Example

-Suppose there is a CustomType entity class containing a field of the custom type MyCustomType, and we want to store it in the database with a specific JDBC type.
+Suppose you have a CustomType entity class containing a field of custom type MyCustomType, and you want to store it in the database using a specific JDBC type.

 import com.baomidou.mybatisplus.annotation.TableField;import com.baomidou.mybatisplus.annotation.TableName;import org.apache.ibatis.type.JdbcType;